How To Do The Ceylon Stitch – The Stitch That Looks Like Knitting

-The ceylon stitch is a very fun raised embroidery stitch that looks similar to knitting.
+The ceylon stitch is a very fun and lesser known raised embroidery stitch that looks very similar to knitting.
 It’s a great stitch to fill in an area and add more texture to it.
-It is worked very similarly to a detached buttonhole stitch.
+It is worked in rows, connected together in a similar manner to the detached buttonhole stitch.

-- Start by making a back stitch across the top of the shape you’d like to fill in.
+- Start by making back stitches across the top of the shape.

-- Bring your needle and thread up directly below the start of the stitches and place your needle under the first back stitch from the top.
+- Bring your needle and thread up directly below the start of the stitches and insert the needle under the first back stitch.

-- Pull the thread through gently so a loop forms
+- Pull the thread through so a small loop forms

 - Continue working your way from left to right, making loops through each of the back stitches.
 When you reach the end of the row, place your needle and thread down through the fabric to secure it.

-- Come up below the row of stitches you just made and place your needle (right to left) through the “x” or cross that forms between the first and second loop.
+- Come up below the row of stitches you just made and place your needle (from right to left) through the crossed threads that form an “x” between the first and second loop.

-- Pull your needle and thread through.
-Repeat for each loop.
+- Pull the needle and thread through.
+Repeat for each loop along the row.

 - Continue making rows of stitches until you have filled in the desired area.